jeoliva222/DND-Game/README.md

 # DND-Game
 A simple turn-based Java adventure game.
-Music and character pain sound borrowed from Doom (1993) by ID Software.
-Sound sources taken and modified from freesound.org.
+Code by Jackson Oliva.

+You play a frog, enslaved and emprisoned.
+Escape your confines and claim your sweet revenge!

 Controls: